Support 88Nine And This Artist:

 Rufus Does Judy at Carnegie Hall is his sixth album.
 It is a live recording of his June 2006 tribute concert to Judy Garland.
 Backed by a 36-piece orchestra under the conduction of Stephen Oremus, Wainwright recreated Garland's April 23, 1961 concert, often considered "the greatest night in show business history."
 After overcoming many personal problems, her comeback performance of 25+ American standards spawned the double album, "Judy at Carnegie Hall."

 Wainwright released his sixth studio album All Days Are Nights: Songs For Lulu in March 2010.
-In stark contrast to the lush ornamentation of Release The Stars, the album is a simple voice and piano rendition of a song cycle that includes versions of three Shakespeare sonnets, and an excerpt from his 2009 opera Prima Donna
+In stark contrast to the lush ornamentation of Release The Stars, the album is a simple voice and piano rendition of a song cycle that includes versions of three Shakespeare sonnets, and an excerpt from his 2009 opera Prima Donna.

 The Lulu figure of the title is said by Wainwright to be "the dark, brooding, dangerous woman that lives within all of us", similar to the Dark Lady character in Shakespeare's sonnets.
 The first part of the title comes from the final couplet of William Shakespeare's "Sonnet 43" ("All days are nights to see till I see thee...").
 Read more on Last.fm

-User-contributed text is available under the Creative Commons By-SA License and may also be available under the GNU FDL.
+.
+User-contributed text is available under the Creative Commons By-SA License; additional terms may apply.

 Tracks We Played